scuzzydude/asimov/asimov.md

 The closing of the private staking period and calculation of the distribution will require unanimous ratification of the board.
 The board and the electorates are described in [Governance](#governance).

-Trading will only be validated in the responsibility domain.
+Trades will only be validated in the responsibility domain.
 This means during the private staking period, asimov and scoot exist in a closed system, exclusive of currency and property.
 During the private staking period, asimov is a metric of the value of the exchange of scoot.

 ### Distribution

 The Foundation will be staked in units and subunits of asimov.
 The subunit of asimov is the isaac.
-One thousand isaacs are equal to an asimov.
+One thousand isaacs are equal to an asimov.[^23]

-The private staking period will end with a unanimous vote of the board that the sum of the ideas appreciated in all scoot-chains is equivalent to or greater than the genius of one Asimov.
+The private staking period will end with a unanimous vote of the board that the sum of the ideas appreciated in the aggregate scoot-chains is equivalent to or greater than the genius of one Asimov.

 This is an arbitrary and time biased opinion.
 Isaac Asimov was a writer and a great thinker.
 If self-driving cars take over the world and enslave the human population because some techno-dweeb forgot to implement the ***Three Laws of Robotics***[^24] Asimov's genius will probably challenge the weight of Moses or Siddhartha.
 On the other hand, history is littered with the scribblings of writers who pointed out problems but didn't do anything to fix them.
 Genius is relative.